 Power: 650 Watts

-Last up we have the Tower bread maker which can make 3 different loaf sizes to suit any family.
+Last up I have the Tower bread maker which can make 3 different loaf sizes to suit any family.
 It has an enormous 19 different settings and actually doubles as a mini cooker as well as it can do sticky rice and stir-fry as well.

 It has a ferment setting which is perfect for your sourdough starter and it even has a specific sourdough program which is a great feature.
 It’s really user-friendly thanks to the one-touch baking and crust control settings.